Robert Ferrar

-Robert Ferrar (died 30 March 1555) was a Bishop of St David's in Wales.

-He was prior of Nostell Priory, embraced the English Reformation, and was made Bishop of St. David's by Edward VI.
+Robert Ferrar (died 30 March 1555) was a Bishop of St Davids in Wales.
+He was prior of Nostell Priory, embraced the English Reformation, and was made Bishop of St Davids by Edward VI.
 He suffered martyrdom during the Marian persecutions.

 Early life

 There is no specific information on the date and place of Robert Ferrar's birth, but he did state to Stephen Gardiner that he was born in the reign of King Henry VII.
 It is assumed he was born in Yorkshire because of his later connections with the county: He was found first living at Nostell Priory in Yorkshire in the 1520s.
 On 24 May 1524, Ferrar was ordained successively as acolyte and subdeacon.
 On 24 September, four months later, he was ordained as deacon.
 After being ordained as a deacon all students participated in a profession, a promise to lead a life of poverty, chastity and obedience.
 Ferrar argued that to live chastely entailed a life of celibacy.
 From among the canons of Nostell he was chosen to receive the benefit of a university education sponsored by the priory.
 From c.1525–1534 Ferrar was a student at the University of Cambridge and University of Oxford, where he became a Bachelor of Theology.